+Did your vaccine work?
 Check the level of your immune system's response to vaccination or past infection.

+One in 100 people do not produce antibodies against their vaccine and not developing antibodies against the virus has been linked to increased hospitalisation and mortality.
 This brand new test (January 2021) “was designed to aid in evaluating the immune status of individuals with a quantitative measurement of IgG antibodies against the spike receptor binding domain (RBD) of SARS-CoV-2.”

 The home test uses a finger-prick blood sample you can take yourself in the comfort of your own home.
 Or you can choose to have a blood sample taken in-store.